 If you would like to change your method or frequency of premium payments, then just complete any required form and notify us.

-If you are currently paying smoker rates for your policy, and you have quit smoking for at least 12 months, then you can complete a Non-Smoker Declaration PDF and request us change your rates to non-smoker rates.
+If you are currently paying smoker rates for your policy, and you have quit smoking for at least 12 months, then you can complete a Non-Smoker Declaration PDF and contact us to change your rates to non-smoker rates.
 The premium difference if you do this is substantial.
 For example, the premium for a male age 35 with $500,000 in life cover reduces by 49% when changing from smoker to non-smoker rates.

 Your insurance policy is a valuable document.
 If you have lost or destroyed your policy, you can easily have it replaced.
 Just complete a Lost or Destroyed Policy Document Form PDF and request us to replace it.